Babaykaa/VaspReader/README.md

 3. Plotting.
 After processing user can plot gained dependences (with ability of including several dependences) and save it at .png, .pdf, .jpg, .tif formats.
 Also this window provides functions for choose x and y diapasones and change a graph legend and labels.
 4. OSZICAR processing.
 5. Linking with supercomputer (only for lomonosov-2 supercomputer now).
 Suggest two options: filesharing and console management, which helps with starting of tasks and sharing of files with supercomputer from VaspReader program.
-This function is not completed.
+This function is not finished.
 6. Raman and IR spectra calculations.
-This function is not completed.
+This function is not finished.
 7. POSCAR visualitation.
 Draw an POSCAR file chosen from list of files (if it more than one file in directory).

 I hope that you will enjoy the expirience of using this program.
 For any sugestions and bug reports send me a mail to: solovykh.aa19@physics.msu.ru.